 Prioritizing pipeline development

 The Fund is developing a pipeline of country-driven, high-impact projects and programmes which can be scaled up and support the achievement of the Fund’s strategic objectives.
 GCF readiness support for developing countries supports this strategic measure, and this will be enhanced to provide more accessible, country-driven support.
 GCF is also supporting pipeline development through its project preparation facility, which supports the development of proposals by Accredited Entities.
-The Fund will also develop its pipeline by consulting with developing countries and Accredited Entities to identify national and regional priorities for investment, and by identifying opportunities to work in partnership with the Global Environment Fund (GEF), the Adaptation Fund, and Multilateral Development Banks.
+The Fund will also develop its pipeline by consulting with developing countries and Accredited Entities to identify national and regional priorities for investment, and by identifying opportunities to work in partnership with the Global Environment Facility (GEF), the Adaptation Fund, and Multilateral Development Banks.
 GCF will make increased use of Requests for Proposal (RFPs) aimed at both public and private sectors, and will develop replicable approaches to allow rapid roll-out in new locations.
 Finally, the Fund will introduce results-based payments for REDD+, and evaluate how results-based payments could apply to other sectors of GCF’s activities.

 Strengthening the Fund’s proactive and strategic approach to programming